microsoft/bedrock/cluster/environments/azure-multiple-clusters-waf-tm-apimgmt/README.md

 You can deploy the `azure-multiple-cluster-waf-tm-apimgmt` using a Service Principal that has Owner privileges on the Azure Subscription.
 To deploy this environment, follow the [common steps](https://github.com/microsoft/bedrock/blob/master/cluster/azure) for deploying a cluster with the following modifications:

+## Resource Group Requirement

+The Azure Multiple Container w/ API Management and WAF environment requires the creation of a resource group per cluster deployment as well as a resource group for traffic manager.
+The current set of groups that need to be created and the requisite variables are:

+- Central US Cluster - `central_resource_group_name`
+- East US Cluster - `east_resource_group_name`
+- West US Cluster - `west_resource_group_name`
+- Traffice Manager - `traffic_manager_resource_group_name`

+To use the Azure CLI to create the resource group, see [here](../../azure/README.md).

 # Getting Started